Command-Line Client for Developers (teamscale-dev

 or open-in-browser

-require you to supply your credentials for a Teamscale server, i.e., your username and IDE access key.
-You can pass these credentials to the command in several ways:
+require you to supply your credentials for a Teamscale server, i.e., your username and access key.
+You can pass these credentials to the commands in four ways:

 - The